 Technology, in the form of AI, has long been thought to offer a solution to these challenges.
-So much so that it’s expected that 20% of customer service interactions will be handled by Conversational AI agents by 2022.
 The market for this technology is expected to grow from $4 billion to $15 billion by 2024.

 In this article we are going to look at the capabilities of conversational AI, the new possibilities it opens up for CX, and the operational and business problems it helps solve.